isagoya/astro-hananiawan-m2/src/pages/md/chapt07.md

 I did not know the reason, but they all greeted me with applause.

-"Let me introduce you.
+"Let me introduce him to you all.
 Today's main guest, the only prince, has arrived!"

 I was completely distracted by the unexpected situation.